Membership & Donations

-- You can attend four History Nights, held on the third Monday of the month at 7.30pm (except January, July and August) at the Resource Centre, to learn more about the history of Linton and district from members and guest speakers, and to join the conversation.
-You can also attend our Annual General Meeting held at the Shire Office on the third Monday in September.
+- You can attend four History Nights, held on the third Monday of the months of March, June, and November at 7.30pm, to learn more about the history of Linton and district from members and guest speakers, and to join the conversation.
+You can also attend and vote at our Annual General Meeting held at the Shire Office on the third Monday in September.

 - You will receive Society Notes, our quarterly newsletter, (either by post or online) packed full of historical information about Linton and district, informing you about past and upcoming Society activities, and to which you will be encouraged to contribute.

 - If you so desire, you can participate more actively in the Society in lots of ways, both big and small.
 For example, by becoming a member of our Committee, by assisting with the cataloguing of research material important to the history of the Linton district, such as photographs, documents, maps and plans, newspaper clippings, and the memorabilia of local residents; by attending workshops and other information-sharing meetings in the district; by assisting members of the public on Open Days; or by getting involved in local projects aimed at the preservation of our history.